DavyJonesLocker/client_side_validations/README.md

 The initializer includes a commented out `ActionView::Base.field_error_proc`.
 Uncomment this to render your error messages inline with the input fields.

-I recommend you not use a solution similar to `error_messages_for`.
-Client Side Validations is never going to support rendering this type of error rendering.
+I recommend you to not use a solution similar to `error_messages_for`.
+Client Side Validations does not support this type of error rendering.
 If you want to maintain consistency between the client side rendered validation error messages and the server side rendered validation error messages please use what is in `config/initializers/client_side_validations.rb`

 ## Plugins ##